Institute for Bible Translation

 IBT translates, publishes, and distributes the Bible or portions of it in the languages of the non-Slavic peoples living in Russia and Central Asia.
 Together these peoples, speaking more than 100 different languages represent a diversity of cultures and religions (Christianity, Islam, Buddhism and shamanism/animism).

-IBT Russia and its sister IBT entities in Sweden and Finland have translated and published the Bible or portions of it in 80 languages, including seven full Bibles — Georgian (1989), Tajik (1992), Tuvin (2011), Chechen (2012), Tatar (2015), Crimean Tatar (2016), Uzbek (2016) — as well as more than 30 New Testaments, and the illustrated Children’s Bible in more than 40 languages.
-IBT also produces audio recordings of the Bible texts, as well as Bible reference works and scholarly materials related to the receptor languages.
-The digital versions of IBT translations can be accessed free of charge on the IBT web-site.
+IBT Russia and its sister IBT entities in Sweden and Finland have translated and published the Bible or portions of it in 80 languages, including nine full Bibles — Georgian (1989), Tajik (1992), Tuvan (2011), Chechen (2012), Udmurt (2013), Tatar (2015), Crimean Tatar (2016), Uzbek (2016), Turkmen (2017) — as well as more than 30 New Testaments, and the illustrated Children’s Bible in about 50 languages.
+IBT also produces audio recordings and short videos of Scripture portions, as well as Bible reference works and scholarly materials related to the receptor languages.
+The digital versions of IBT translations can be accessed free of charge on our website.

-By 2017 IBT aims to complete the full Bible in Turkmen and the New Testament in Lezgi.
-Work is proceeding well and with the help of donors, prayer partners and translation partners (UBS, Wycliffe/SIL and PBT), IBT is confident that the Holy Scriptures will soon become available in many more languages.
+Work is proceeding well and IBT plans to release full Bibles in several more languages in 2022-23 (including Bashkir, Buryat, Ossetic, and Kurdish).
+With the help of donors, prayer partners and translation partners, IBT is confident that the Holy Scriptures will soon become available in many more languages.